anees635/Translator-Forntend/README.md

 ## Push to Github

    Create a folder Translator Project .
-    - inside this we have backend and frontend as separate folder
+    - inside this we have backend and frontend as separate folder.

-   Push this folder as repositry to Github using Github desktop
+   Push this folder as repositry to Github using Github desktop.

 ## Deploy on Vercel
-  We have express backend, API backend, Frontend as seperate repo at github
+  We have express backend, API backend, Frontend as seperate repo at github.

-  First, create account on vercel using github
+  First, create account on vercel using github.

   At each project install vercel using following command:
    - npm install vercel

-  Then, do vercel login
+  Then, do vercel login.
    - vercel login

   Deploy each folder separately using the following command:
    - vercel

   Check the vercel dashbord for you project.

+  Verify the deployment links provided by Vercel.

   **Note:**
     For express we have to create vercel.json that help to deploy project.